superjackche/nearbychater/docs/architecture.md

-# Miniwechat Mesh Chat Architecture
+# NearbyChater Mesh Chat Architecture

 ## 1. Product Overview
 - **Goal**: Android 14–16 mini app that lets two or more nearby devices chat only when both are online.
 Messaging flows through Google Nearby Connections using a simple flood-based mesh, with iMessage-inspired UI and WhatsApp-style delivery states.